JNRowe/vim-configs/dein.rst

         \ 'on_event': 'InsertEnter',
     \ })

+..

-A Git wrapper so awesome, it should be illegal
+    “A Git wrapper so awesome, it should be illegal”

 .. code-block:: vim